TriplePlayPay/triple-sdks/languages/js/sdk/README.md

 ## API docs

-for all possible api usage, see [API Docs](../../../openapi/API-docs.md).
+for all possible api usage, see [the OpenAPI spec](../../../openapi/Triple-OpenAPI.yaml).

+You can access the latest version of it here: https://github.com/TriplePlayPay/triple-sdks/blob/main/openapi/Triple-OpenAPI.yaml

 ## Packaging